Motherwell is the home of Strathclyde Country Park which is just one part of the town’s excellent range of leisure facilities.

 Motherwell is one of the largest towns in Lanarkshire, situated on the east side of the Clyde Valley, 12 miles south east of Glasgow.
 The town has a busy town centre with a range of shops.

-Strathclyde Country Park, centred around Strathclyde Loch and recently the venue for the Glasgow 2014 Commonwealth Games Triathlon event offers great activities for everyone.
+Strathclyde Country Park is centred around Strathclyde Loch and recently the venue for the Glasgow 2014 Commonwealth Games Triathlon event offers great activities for everyone.
 From watersports, cycle hire, or a scenic stroll along the many country walks to the exciting rides on offer at M&D's, Scotland's Theme Park or relaxing lunch in one of the park's Hotels and restaurants.

 For an excellent exploration of Motherwell's rich history, the North Lanarkshire Heritage Centre offers an interesting, educational and fun day out.
 Climb the tower and get spectacular views of the surrounding countryside, and a bird's eye view of Lanarkshire and beyond.